Beichennnn/spotify-shopstyle-interface/README.md

 #### 🛍️ ShopStyle API

-1. **Create a ShopStyle Collective Account**: Sign up at [ShopStyle Collective](https://support.collectivevoice.com/hc/en-us) and create a new application.
+1. **Create a ShopStyle Collective Account**: Sign up at [ShopStyle Collective]([Collective Voice](https://app.collectivevoice.com/)) and create a new application.
+It will ask you to connect your Instagram or TikTok, if you don't want to connect to your personal one, maybe could apply a new Instagram account.
-2. **Retrieve API Key**: Once finish sign-up, you’ll receive a UID/API key in your Account Profile.
+2. **Retrieve API Key**: Once finish sign-up, you’ll receive a UID/API key in your Account Setting -> Profile.
 3. **Save ShopStyle API Key**: Save the API Key in a txt file under your file folder.

 ------